Helpico/Helpico/README.md

 Our work begins with a fundamental question that millions of Ukrainian families now face: **What can we do when a child wants to learn, but their trauma won't let them?**

 Our answer is a new paradigm we call **Therapeutic Education**.
 It is built on a simple, powerful truth: for a child in crisis, learning cannot be a battle.
 It must be a path to healing.

-Our approach is twofold:

-1. **Empowering the Adults:** We believe that before we can help a child, we must support the adults around them.
-Our **[Helpica.me](https://helpica.me)** chatbot-course is a first line of defense, providing free, immediate, and practical guidance to teachers and parents.
-We help them understand that a struggling child is not lazy or incapable to study at school, but is facing an invisible, internal wall.
+Our approach comes from understanding that a struggling child is not lazy or incapable to study at school, but is facing an invisible, internal wall.

-2. **Healing the Children:** We provide a new kind of learning tool.
-Our **[Kotya Motya](https://kotamota.com)** platform offers a universe of unique, therapeutic micro-games tied to their school home assignments of initially the Ukrainian and English languages.
+**Healing the Children:** We provide a new kind of learning tools.
+Our **[Helpica.me](https://helpica.me)** chatbot-companion is a first line of defense** and [Kotya Motya](https://kotamota.com)** platform offers a universe of unique, therapeutic micro-games tied to their school home assignments of initially the Ukrainian and English languages.
 They are carefully designed to make the stressful act of learning a gentle, confidence-building experience.
 They are made to make learning feel safe, achievable, and even joyful again.
 <br>
 <img width="504" height="288" alt="image" src="https://github.com/user-attachments/assets/6fea99cf-4ed9-4695-9cbf-1cdd5b627026" />
 <br><br>